Liposuction Consultation and Physical Exam

 We have outlined below what you can expect from your liposuction consultation.
 Read carefully, as there are many suggestions that will save you time, clear up questions, and help you convey to your plastic surgeon what you want to accomplish.

-Prior to meeting with Dr. Cruise you will be given a health history questionnaire to fill out in the waiting area.
+Prior to meeting with Dr. Cruise you will be given a health history questionnaire to fill out.
 There are five areas of your health you will be asked about.
 Be sure to answer it with detail so that your surgery and anesthesia can be optimized for you.

 General health problems are important to discuss so that your surgery is as safe as possible.
 Be sure to mention any chronic illness.
 Of particular concern are: high blood pressure, diabetes, heart problems, liver and kidney disease, stroke, cancer, bleeding problems, and wound healing problems.

 What will Dr. Cruise do if I have medical problems?

 In short, he will make sure your health is optimized as much as possible to ensure your safety.
 This may mean referring you to your private physician.

 If you have a health problem or are over 50 years of age you can often save yourself time by getting a letter from your private physician prior to your cosmetic consultation stating what the health problem is, how it is being treated, and whether or not you are able to tolerate general anesthesia safely.

 If you are seeing any specialist (cardiologist, kidney doctor, psychiatrist, etc. ) be sure to bring a letter from them stating you are able to tolerate surgery.

 Be sure to let your plastic surgeon know if you have ever had a blood clot.

 On your questionnaire, you will be asked about previous surgeries.
 Be sure to identify any problems you may have had with anesthesia.
 Of particular concern are previous cosmetic surgeries especially if you do not like the result and are interested in revision.